Policy Issues in Charity Taxation

 - There is relatively little evidence on the types of charities supported by different donors that would be particularly relevant to the debate on the cap on tax relief...

 Smith refers to data from data from the Individual Giving Survey.
 The relevant figures are those specifying the total amounts given, not the total number of donors.
-I here set out the most recent table:
+I here set out the most recent graph:

-In this table, religion achieves the largest share of donations in terms of total monetary value (14%).
+In this graph, religious organisations receive the largest share of donations in terms of total monetary value (19%).
 If the process of secularisation in the UK continues at its current rate, the case for tax relief for religious charities may come under scrutiny (though conversely, the sums given for religious charities would decline).
 But medical charities are by far the most popular cause and receive almost one-quarter of all donations, if one regards medical and hospitals (including hospices) as a single item.
 It is clear that "choice between funding the National Health Service or the Royal Opera House" is a tendentious way of summarising the issue, though if one did put it that way, donors greatly favour health over the arts.

 - Looking at this allocation raises some fairly important questions about whether it is optimal in any sense - for example, whether the money is going to the most effective charities, or to the areas of greatest need, or indeed to match donors' preferences over the allocation of total giving.